AoifeHughes/AoifeHughes.github.io/content/posts/M1Modelling.md

 ---

 Ever since Apple Silicon was announced I was enthralled and curious.
 Even as reviews and benchmarks came pouring in after the original M1 Macbook Pro, Mini and Air released I was skeptical.
 Working in research we often find that tools we depend on are ancient by computer standards, even worse is that some of them are either difficult to build/update or are closed source (or worse still, written in PERL!).
 Which highlights my major fear of Apple's new direction, I was initially terrified that almost all of my pipelines and tools would die in x86 and I would be forced to migrate to, ugh, Windows.
-This fear quickly subsided when a colleague in my office picked up a M1 Macbook and told me how easy it was for them to setup for data analysis / research.
+This fear quickly subsided when a colleague in my office picked up a M1 Macbook and told me how easy it was for them to setup for data analysis/research.
 I then had the opportunity to test my curiosity about these new machines, I asked this friend of mine if he would run one of my example computational models.
 I was completely floored by the results of this request.

-The results alone (which I'll go into after describing the models and the tests) were enough for me to request from my supervisor that I get an upgrade to an M1 myself.
+The results alone (which I'll go into after describing the models and the tests) were enough for me to request from my supervisor that I get an upgrade to a M1 myself.

 ## The Models